jason-neal/cloud_dev_code_test/README.md

 Docker compose allows for these configuration values such as port and volume to be stored in docker-compose.yml, without the need to continually type them in the terminal.
 It also allows for the configuration of multiple containers together, linking any dependencies or interaction, and setting the startup order.

 #### Explain why the startup_check.py file exists and what it does

+The startup_check.py exists to configure, prepare, and check django app before it is started.
+It runs several django management tasks for the app, retrying the steps multiple times if needed.

+It checks if database migrations are needed, either for the first time or due to changes in the django models.
+It locks the database while the migrations are occurring to prevent other process from accessing the database at the same time.
+It configures the admin superuser with username and password.
+It also collects together the static files for the app.

+Only if startup_check.py runs without fail does the app actually get started.

 #### Explain what the entrypoint.sh file does
-entrypoint.sh is the script that is run when `docker run local/cloud_test` is excecuted.
+entrypoint.sh is the script that is run when `docker run local/cloud_test` is executed.
 If extra parameters are passed after the repo name i.e. `docker run local/cloud_test param1 param2`.
 The entrypoint.sh script is called with these as `entrypoint.sh param1 param2`.

 entrypoint.sh checks the values of the parameter flags.
 If the `--django-manage` or `--manage-shell` flags are used they allow for configuring the django settings through djangos `manage.py`.

 If `--start-service` or `--hot-reload` flags are given then the `startup_check.py` script is run.
-If the checks succeeds without failure then gunicorn is started (with auto-reloading for the --hot-reload flag.)
+If the checks succeeds without failure then Gunicorn is started (with auto-reloading for the --hot-reload flag.)

 This allows for different configurations easily from the `docker run` command.